Magic Leap: 2018–present

 In September 2020, The Information reported that the company valuation was $6.4 billion in 2019 and by June 2020 it dropped to $450 million, by 93 percent in six months.

 In October 2021, Venture Beat reported that the company's valuation was $2 billion after raising $500 million from an unidentified source and that the company would unveil the new Magic Leap 2 AR headset in 2022 (“select customers” are already using it in 2021 as part of an early access program).

 In October 2021, Magic Leap's CEO announced Magic Leap 2 would be the "industry’s smallest and lightest device" for business uses, with a significantly larger field of view, and include a dimming feature to be used in brightly lit settings.

 On September 30, 2022, Magic Leap officially released its latest AR Headset, the Magic Leap 2.

-On December 31, 2024, cloud services for Magic Leap 1 will no longer be available, core functionality will reach end-of-life and the Magic Leap 1 device and apps will stop working.

 In July 2024, Magic Leap cut about 75 jobs, including its entire sales and marketing teams.
 The company is also partnering with Google.

 By August 2024, Magic Leap had raised at least $3.5 billion, including $750 million from Saudi Arabia's Public Investment Fund.

+On December 31, 2024, cloud services for Magic Leap 1 became no longer available, and core functionality reached end-of-life.
 As of December 2024, the Magic Leap One is no longer supported or working, becoming end of life and abruptly losing functionality when cloud access was ended.
 This happened whilst encouraging users to buy a newer model.